frozen-software/contains-ads/README.md

 initialize().then(() => {

-  // Easylist is the used by default, but you can add custom rules.
+  // Easylist is the default, but you can add custom rules.
-  // Visit abp for more information (https://adblockplus.org/filters). client.parse('||blacklistwebsite.com')
+  // Visit ABP for more information (https://adblockplus.org/filters). client.parse('||blacklistwebsite.com')
   client.parse('@@||whitelistwebsite.com');